mattunderscorechampion/tree-root/README.md

 * Leaf - a node that has no children
 * Root - a node that has no parent node
 * Tree - a data structure that may contain nodes and has at most one root node
+* Structural tree - a tree where the child nodes are ordered and may have empty spaces
-* Sorted tree - tree that has elements in certain positions based on comparisons between the elements
+* Sorted tree - tree that has elements in certain positions based on comparisons between the elements, a mutable sorted tree can be modified so that it is no longer sorted
 * Sorting tree - a mutable sorted tree that adds new elements to the correct positions based on comparisons between the elements
 * Balanced tree - tree that has all its leaves at the same distance from the root